 Quick comparison you can use:

 Where you plan to live can tip the decision.
 If you want central condos near North Park and University Heights, SDHC may align with your price point and processing time.
-If you want more space in Spring Valley or Alpine and fall near 140 to 150 percent AMI, County CalHome might unlock more purchasing power.
+If you want more space in Spring Valley or Alpine and fall near 140–150% AMI, County CalHome might unlock more purchasing power.

 Key factors to evaluate:

-In a market where the median single-family price sits around 900,000, assistance often tilts you toward condos or select entry-level homes.
-You will see more alignment with program caps in East and some central neighborhoods, while coastal areas remain premium.
+Program caps shape your search area significantly.
+In a market where the median single-family price sits around $900,000, assistance often tilts you toward condos or select entry-level homes aligned with program price limits.

 SDHC is strong for buyers targeting urban condos and townhomes where prices cluster near the condo cap.
 County CalHome broadens options in unincorporated pockets with more generous price schedules.
 As you compare best neighborhoods in San Diego for your lifestyle, prioritize those where the numbers pencil out and timelines are realistic.